dchenmei/asmt-backup/331/Compiler/SEMANTIC_README.txt

 notes:
 - using a list as a stack as always in python tradition (maybe?)
+- only created separated functions for action numbers that require complicated routines (i.e. more than one line)
 addition:
 Lexer Fix
 - line 158-159, there should be a digit even after E+ or E- in a numerical constant